carloseduardoxp/carloseduardoxp.github.io/_pages/industry.md

 ---

 - Core Business: Software Outsourcing for ACS (Algar Call Center)
-- Work: Develop and mantain ACS Softwares.
+- Work: Develop and maintain ACS Softwares.
 For example, new clients demmands new datasets to evaluate, adapt and handle import on database, and new customized Toolbar (Software used by colaborators to make calls to customers).
 - Main Technologies: Delphi, Visual Basic, ASP, Reporting Services, Sql Server.

 ---